 Competency-based training is training designed to teach skills necessary for satisfactory job performance.
 Training is based upon a set of competencies or job skills that have been identified through a detailed job analysis.

 In developing the competencies and curriculum for the direct support professional training, staff from Regional Occupational Centers and Programs (ROCPs) and the Department of Developmental Services (DDS) met with Community Care Facility (CCF) direct support professionals and administrators; consumers living in CCFs; and, regional center service coordinator, quality assurance, and clinical staff.
-The meetings were held at four different locations in the state: San Diego.
-Los Angeles, San Jose and Stockton.
-During these meetings, participants were asked to provide information about important aspects of the job of the direct support professional and the skills necessary to satisfactory job performance.
+The meetings were held at four different locations in the state: San Diego, Los Angeles, San Jose, and Stockton.
+During these meetings, participants were asked to provide information about important aspects of the job of the direct support professional and the skills necessary for satisfactory job performance.
 Staff from the ROCPs and DDS also visited several CCFs and talked to and observed direct support professionals on-the-job.

 Based upon the input from all participants, the ROCP developed a set of direct support professional competencies which were approved by DDS and are used as the basis for the training and testing program.

 3. IS THE TRAINING PROGRAM REQUIRED BY LAW?

 Statutes of 1998 require all existing and new direct support professionals to either pass a challenge test or take the training course and pass a test for each of the 35-hour training segments.
 See Direct Support Professional Training Statue, Welfare and Institutions Code 4695.2 on this website.

 4. WHEN DO I HAVE TO TAKE THE TRAINING?